Stile is organised in a tidy, nested structure. Understanding the structure can help make navigating Stile quick and easy.

 - Subjects are the first level of organisation and appear on your home page.
-They can contain multiple classes and folders of work.
-Subject titles appear green for teachers and light blue for students.
+They can contain multiple Classes and Folders of work.
+Subject titles appear green for teachers and blue for students.

 - Lessons are the work sheets that get assigned to students.
 They contain information, interactive activities, and questions.
 Lessons can also be assessed quizzes and tests.

 The hierarchy for people (students and teachers) is very similar and works together with the content structure:

 - Subjects are created and run by teachers.
 A Subject can have multiple co-teachers.
 Any teacher enrolled in a Subject will see it available to them on their home page.